RiverMagnetic/first-full-stack-project-client/README.md

 ## Project Idea

-My first-full-stack-project idea is simple.
+My first full stack project idea is simple.
 It's a list app.

 I love lists.
 I'm really excited about learning through my idea's simplicity, and the infinite possibilities for building upon it.